Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups: Reeb graphs and Reeb epimorphisms

 \begin{remark} The Reeb epimorphism of $f$ does not represent a unique epimorphism $\pi_1(W)\to \pi_1(\Gamma)$ in general, because it depends on the homeomorphism between $\Gamma$ and $\reeb(f)$.
-It is unique for example for the initial graph or more generally for graphs such that the identity map is the only orientation-preserving automorphism.
-Otherwise, Theorem \ref{theorem:realization_of_graph_for_surfaces_with_prescribed_level_sets} provides more rigorous representation of Reeb epimorphism if some additional data is given.
+It is unique for oriented graphs such that the identity map is the only orientation-preserving automorphism.
+Otherwise, Theorem \ref{theorem:realization_of_graph_for_surfaces_with_prescribed_level_sets} provides more rigorous representation of a Reeb epimorphism if some additional data is given.
 For instance, assume that there are distinguished edges $e_1,\ldots,e_r$ outside a spanning tree $T$ of $\Gamma$ and a regular and independent system $\N$ of hypersurfaces inducing $(p_T)_\# \circ \varphi$.
-Then the condition that each $N_i$ corresponds to $e_i$ implies the uniqueness of an epimorphisms $\pi_1(W)\to \pi_1(\Gamma)$ represented by the Reeb epimorphism of $f$. \end{remark}
+Then the condition that each $N_i$ corresponds to $e_i$ implies the uniqueness of an epimorphism $\pi_1(W)\to \pi_1(\Gamma)$ represented by the Reeb epimorphism of $f$. \end{remark}

-\begin{remark} Saeki \cite{Saeki_Reeb_spaces} has independently proven a similar result for a closed manifold $M$, which provides a representation of an epimorphism $\varphi \colon \pi_1(M) \to \pi_1(\Gamma)$, for any finite graph $\Gamma$ without loops, as the Reeb epimorphism of a smooth function with finitely many critical values.
+\begin{remark} Independently, O. Saeki \cite{Saeki_Reeb_spaces} has proven a similar result for a closed manifold $M$, which provides a representation of an epimorphism $\varphi \colon \pi_1(M) \to \pi_1(\Gamma)$, for any finite graph $\Gamma$ without loops, as the Reeb epimorphism of a smooth function with finitely many critical values.
 In addition, since the constructed function has degenerate critical points, it can realize $\Gamma$ as the Reeb graph up to isomorphism of graphs.
-However, the number of vertices of degree $2$ in the Reeb graph of Morse function cannot be arbitrary (see, for instance \cite[Theorem 5.6]{Michalak-TMNA}), thus we need to ignore them in our construction of Morse function.
+However, the number of vertices of degree $2$ in the Reeb graph of a Morse function cannot be arbitrary (see, for instance \cite[Theorem 5.6]{Michalak-TMNA}), thus we need to ignore them in our construction of a Morse function.
 Moreover, the above theorem together with Theorem \ref{theorem:realization_of_graph_for_surfaces_with_prescribed_level_sets} provide more rigorous representation of $\varphi$ as the Reeb epimorphism, since we control the components of level sets of the function.
 It can be crucial in applications of Reeb epimorphisms, e.g. in topological conjugacy of Morse functions (see Section \ref{section:conjugacy_of_Morse_functions}).
 Finally, our result deals also with manifolds with boundary. \end{remark}